Generic views

 To override the template used by the IndexView for example, you could create a new index.html template and put it in one of those locations.
 For example, given custom/campaign as the template_prefix and a Shirt model in a merch app, you could add your custom template as templates/custom/campaign/merch/shirt/index.html.

 For some common views, Wagtail also allows you to override the template used by overriding the {view_name}_template_name property on the viewset.
-The following is a list of customisation points for the views:
+The following is a list of customization points for the views:

 By default, the model registered with a ModelViewSet will also be registered to the reference index.
 You can turn off this behavior by setting add_to_reference_index to False.

-Various additional attributes are available to customise the viewset - see the ModelViewSet documentation.
+Various additional attributes are available to customize the viewset - see the ModelViewSet documentation.

 ChooserViewSet